 Kiely MacLean: Pushing Against the Stereotypes, One Oil Tank at a Time

-How would you describe your business of robotic tank cleaning and your company RJ MacLean Tank Cleaning?
-And what inspired the concept of both?
+Describe your business of robotic tank cleaning and RJ MacLean Tank Cleaning.

-As a young woman, in a mostly male-dominated industry, how did you become involved with tank cleaning?
-What inspired this career path and how did it come about?
+As a woman, in a male-dominated industry, how did you become involved with tank cleaning?

 Following university, I worked at the field level for tank cleaning operations.
 It started as more of a summer job – the market opportunity was clear as people entering tanks seems archaic in the age of technology.
 The risk to personnel and massive waste volumes generated in the process were unbelievable to me as a newbie entering the industry.
 Everything was on such a large scale!
 The idea for RJ Maclean Tank Services was conceived through recognition that traditional tank cleaning processes needed to change with a profound effect of globally reducing waste and recycling water.